-Honesty, open-mindedness and willingness to try, work hand-inhand.
+Honesty, open-mindedness, and willingness work hand in hand.
 The lack of one of these principles in our personal program can lead to relapse, and will certainly make recovery difficult and painful when it could be simple.
 This program is a vital part of our everyday living.
-If it were not for this program most of us would be dead or institutionalized.
+If it were not for this program, most of us would be dead or institutionalized.
 Our viewpoint changes from that of a loner to that of a member.
-We emphasize setting our house in order because it brings us relief.
+We emphasize setting our house in order, because it brings us relief.
 We trust in our Higher Power for the strength to meet our needs.

-One way to practice the principles of HOW is by taking a daily inventory.
-Our inventory allows us to recognize our daily growth.
-We shouldn't forget about our assets in striving to eliminate our defects.
+One way to practice the principles of HOW is by taking a daily inventory that allows us to recognize our daily growth.
+We shouldn't forget about our assets while striving to eliminate our defects.
 The old self-deception and self-centeredness can be replaced with spiritual principles.

 Staying clean is the first step in facing life.
 When we practice acceptance, our lives are simplified.
-When problems arise, we hope to be well equipped with the tools of the program.
+When problems arise, we hope to be well-equipped with the tools of the program.
 We honestly have to surrender our own self-centeredness and self-destructiveness.
-In the past we believed desperation would give us the strength to survive.
+In the past, we believed desperation would give us the strength to survive.
 Now we accept responsibility for our problems and see that we're equally responsible for our solutions.

-As recovering addicts, we have a lot to be grateful for.
-As our defects are removed, we are free to become all we can.
+As recovering addicts, we come to know gratitude.
+As our defects are removed, we are free to become all that we can.
 We emerge as new individuals with an awareness of ourselves and the ability to take our places in the world.